Advertising

 • Try to get as much relevant work experience as you can.
 Look for work experience placements and opportunities on the IPA website.

-• Work shadowing or a short meeting with a practitioner will help you to gain more insight.
-Use the IPA agencies list to obtain contact details for speculative applications.
+• Use the IPA agencies list to obtain contact details for speculative applications.

 • Develop your commercial awareness.
 Research agency types and their client lists.
 Look at recent campaigns and demonstrate that you can critically analyse the message, the target audience and the placing policy.